Marcus Smart NBA Playoffs Player Props: Celtics vs. 76ers

 Marcus Smart Insights vs. the 76ers

-- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.
+- This season, Marcus Smart has made 4.1 shots per game, which accounts for 7.2% of his team's total makes.

-- This season, he's accounted for 8.7% of his team's three-pointers made, averaging 1.9 per game.
+- Smart is averaging 5.6 three-point field goal attempts per game this season, which is 9.8% of his team's attempts from beyond the arc.

 - Smart's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.

-- On defense, the 76ers have given up 110.9 points per game, which is third-best in the league.
+- Giving up 110.9 points per game, the 76ers are the third-ranked squad in the league on defense.

-- In terms of assists, the 76ers are sixth in the league, giving up 24.2 per contest.
+- On the glass, the 76ers have given up 41.2 rebounds per game, which puts them second in the NBA.

-- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per contest.
+- Looking at 3-pointers, the 76ers are fifth in the league, giving up 11.6 makes per game.

 Marcus Smart vs. the 76ers